 You can see the flow below.
 Here the important thing is, you need to connect to Office 365 users, Office 365 outlook, and SharePoint, you need to provide the permission by signing in to Office 365.

 Once it is successful, then click on Continue.

 Then select the SharePoint site address.
 Once you select the Site address, it will populate all the SharePoint lists and there you can select the list for which you want to create the flow.

-As I said before, when you will select a template, it will create the flow and you can see the create flow like below:
+As I said before when you will select a template, it will create the flow and you can see the creativity flow like below:

 You can click on the Edit button, and you can see the entire flow, that looks like below: